LABSS/PyPROTON-OC/README.md

    protonoc base -c result/ -n sample -r 42
    ```

-   This command launches a simulation with baseline parameters, saves results in result/ with the name "sample" and uses the seed 42.
+   This command launches a simulation with baseline parameters, saves results in `result/` with the name `"sample"` and uses the seed `42`.
 Results are saved in pickle format.

 2. override mode